-Basic biochemical and physiological conditions that necessitate dietary modifications in the clinical management of the patient, including: cardiovascular disease and hypertension; diabetes; cancer; HIV/AIDS; and other disorders.
-Continues practice in interviewing and counseling the patient, nutrition assessment and documentation, and use of computer-assisted nutritional analysis.
+Basic biochemical and physiological conditions necessitating dietary modifications in the clinical management of the patient.
+Includes cardiovascular disease and hypertension, diabetes.
+Involves patient interviewing and counseling, nutrition assessment and documentation, and use of computer-assisted nutritional analysis.
 Ongoing study of medical terminology.
-Advanced topics: lipids, antioxidants, and phytochemicals.
-Per week: lecture three hours, practicum six hours.
+Advanced topics include lipids and antioxidants.

 DTCS 343.
 Medical Nutrition Therapy II.
 5 Units.

-Basic biochemical and pathophysiologic processes that necessitate dietary modifications in the clinical management of the patient with pulmonary disease—including cystic fibrosis; digestive disorders; disorders of the liver, biliary system, and pancreas; alcoholism; renal disease; solid-organ transplantation; sepsis/trauma; metabolic disorders; and neurologic disorders—including spinal cord injury and stroke.
-Continues nutrition assessment, patient interviewing, and counseling.
-Applies enteral and parenteral nutrition support when indicated in the clinical management of patients with these conditions.
+Basic biochemical and pathophysiologic processes necessitating dietary modifications in clinical patients with pulmonary disease; disorders of the digestive, liver, and biliary systems, and pancreas; alcoholism; renal disease; solid-organ transplantation; and sepsis/trauma.
+Nutrition assessment, patient interviewing, and counseling.
+Applies enteral and parenteral nutrition support when indicated.
 Introduces preparation of an in-depth case study.
-Per week: lecture 3 hours, practicum 6 hours.

 DTCS 371.
 Quantity Food Purchasing, Production, and Service.
 5 Units.

 Emphasizes methods to achieve quantitative and qualitative standards in quantity food production.
 Menu planning for institutions.
 Practicum in food purchasing, production, and service.
 Open to dietetics students only.
 Per week: lecture two hours, practicum nine hours.